bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 847 m

-After I attempted Bishop Ridge last week and saw how dry Highwood Pass was, Dinah and I returned to ascend Odlum Ridge.
+After I attempted Bishop Ridge last week and saw how dry Highwood Pass was, Dinah and I returned to ascend the highest point on Odlum Ridge, the East Peak.
 We drove a short distance past Lantern Creek day use area and parked at the side of the road by the trailhead.

 After passing the boulders that mark the start of the trail, we almost missed the sharp left turn just metres from the boulders.
 This road sent us around a long, U-shaped bend before reaching the Highwood River.
 After crossing the river, we ditched our waders on the other side and hiked up the road to the cutline.